Goldielockz30/saas-blueprint/docs/prerequisites.md

 #### ✅ Step-by-step:

+> Use Docker CLI/Engine if you’re comfortable in terminal (lighter, faster).

+or ..

 1. Go to 👉 [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
 2. Download the right version for your Mac:
    - Apple Chip (M1/M2/M3) or Intel (check in  → About This Mac)